tqwhite/js-lightning/README.md

 A: Here it is:

 1. Make a directory.
-Activate js-lightning on it (here’s the command `js-lightning path/to/dir`).
+Activate jsLightning on it (here’s the command `jsLightning path/to/dir`).

 2. Save a Javascript file containing `module.exports=(req, res, jslScope)=>res.send('hello world’);`